lintnet/lintnet.github.io/docs/learn-jsonnet.md

 sidebar_position: 530
 ---

-# Getting started with Jsonnet
+# Learn Jsonnet for lintnet

 First, you should read Jsonnet's official documents.